dxw/playbook/src/user-research/getting-informed-consent-for-user-research.md

 3. When we are working with a client to build their research capability, we can also help them to create their own consent materials and processes to use in future research activities.

-Whichever approach we you take, make sure your consent materials and processes follow the [good practice for informed consent](https://www.gov.uk/service-manual/user-research/getting-users-consent-for-research#what-informed-consent-is) described in the Service Manual.
+Whichever approach you take, make sure your consent materials and processes follow the [good practice for informed consent](https://www.gov.uk/service-manual/user-research/getting-users-consent-for-research#what-informed-consent-is) described in the Service Manual.

 ## Collecting and keeping consent records